bpp/bpp-manual/bpp-4-manual.md

 during the MCMC run.
 It has several boolean variables (0 for off and 1 for on) that control the printouts during the MCMC.
-The first variable specifies whether the MCMC samples are written into the main sample file (mcmc.txt).
+The first variable specifies whether the MCMC samples are written into the main sample file (out.mcmc.txt).
 The second flag is for locus-specific rate parameters (rate
 $\mu_i$, variance parameter $\nu_i$ and species-tree branch rates for locus $r_{ij}$).
 The third flag is for locus-specific heredity scalars if those are estimated from the data.
 The fourth flag is for printing